ayushn21/Circle-of-Trust/Readme.md

 Internet Explorer is not supported at all.

-Just modify `db/dbinfo.json` according to your PostgreSQL installation and deploy to a PHP server.
+Just modify the JSON string in Line 4 of `db/db_interface.php` according to your PostgreSQL installation and deploy to a PHP server.
 Load `index.php` to automatically create the schema and fill initial values in the database.

 To deploy to Heroku, simply clone the repo and push it to a Heroku app.
-Attach a Heroku Postgres instance to the app and update `dbinfo.json` accordingly.
+Attach a Heroku Postgres instance to the app and update the JSON string in `db_interface.php` accordingly.

 Currently the website is hosted [here](http://circle-of-trust.herokuapp.com/ "Nando's Circle of Trust").